Dear Overwhelmed Parents,

-If you are reading this you are likely overwhelmed and tired.
+If you are reading this you are likely overwhelmed and tired or will be soon.

 The combination of feeling overworked and under-rested is like a monster breathing down your neck.
 That pressure makes life harder and is one of the key reasons parents argue.
 You and your partner are both feeling stress and may have different needs when it comes to relaxing, house keeping, and other priority related issues.

 There are many minor differences or patterns that come up for people after they have a baby.
 These patterns or disagreements are likely not new and may have been only mildly annoying or possibly even cute before you had kids.
-Now out in the wide open these little differences can really big impact how you feel about your partner.
+Now out in the wide open these little differences can really big impact how you feel about each other.

 Four Simple Things

-In workshop there is lots of researched based advice for couples that can’t be covered on this page alone.
+In the longer workshops there is lots of researched based advice for couples that can’t be covered on this page alone.
 I would like to share with you are four simple things that you can start doing right now that will improve your life.